jasoven/easyii-plus/README.md

 I love Yii2 and decided to work on the already very good EasyiiCMS.

-A few key observations
+A few major changers compared to Easyii

-##
+###
 1. The shop mode is not very strong.
 I felt that full shopping carts were much better.
-I use opencart.
+I use opencart myself.
-So instead this has been removed and E-catelog will be improved.
+So instead this has been removed and E-catelog has been improved.

 2. Features Removed

+- order removed

 - Guest Books
 Felt it did not add any value.